• Skip to primary navigation

 • Proof yeast in 1 cup of warm water (between 105-110 degrees F.)

-• Add your ingredients into the bowl of the mixer, adding in yeast mixture.
+• Add your ingredients into the bowl of a stand mixer, adding in yeast mixture.

 • Add in flour one cup at a time.
 You may not need all of it.

-• Knead dough for about 5-10 minutes.
+• Knead dough for about 5-10 minutes with the dough hook attachment.
 Add additional flour as needed.
 Dough will be smooth and pull away from the sides of the bowl when it is done.

 dough rising in a bowl.